Mr. & Mrs. Bridge: Production

-According to production designer David Gropman, the Bridges' home was filled with the personal belongings of the Connell family, with Evan Connell's sister, Barbara Zimmermann, loaning all of her porcelain, her whole collection of silver, her Christmas tree ornaments and her coffee urn.
-A lamp Evan Connell made as a boy can be seen in the bedroom of Douglas Bridge while marble bookends that used to belong to Evan Connell's father were used to dress the law office of Mr. Bridge.
+According to production designer David Gropman, the Bridges' home was filled with the personal belongings of the Connell family, with Evan Connell's sister, Barbara Zimmermann, lending all of her porcelain, her whole collection of silver, Christmas tree ornaments, and coffee urn.
+A lamp that Evan Connell made as a boy can be seen in Douglas Bridge's bedroom, while marble bookends that used to belong to his father were used to dress Mr. Bridge's law office.

-The costume designer Carol Ramsey also had to borrow the production's entire wardrobe, including $4,000 worth of sashes, merit badges, handcarved neckerchief slides and Boy Scout pins from 1938 for Douglas Bridge's Eagle Scout ceremony.
+Costume designer Carol Ramsey also had to borrow the production's entire wardrobe, including $4,000 of sashes, merit badges, handcarved neckerchief slides and Boy Scout pins from 1938 for Douglas Bridge's Eagle Scout ceremony.
 The London tailors Gieves & Hawkes agreed to make the entire wardrobe for the film's male characters in return for a screen credit.

-A native of Klamath Falls, Oregon, Ivory would tell The New York Times that "the world of Mr. and Mrs. Bridge is the world I grew up in...It's the only film I've ever made that was about my own childhood and adolescence.
+A native of Klamath Falls, Oregon, Ivory would tell The New York Times: "The world of Mr. and Mrs. Bridge is the world I grew up in...It's the only film I've ever made that was about my own childhood and adolescence.
 When we talked about it, that seemed true of Paul and Joanne, too.
 We talked a lot about manners, about the way things used to be done."

-When Ivory was honored by the Houston Cinema Arts Festival in 2014, he presented Mr. & Mrs. Bridge as a personal favorite, adding that it was the one film he would most like to see reappraised.
-"It had a wonderful story, great script and fabulous acting.
+When Ivory was honored by the Houston Cinema Arts Festival in 2014, he presented the film as a personal favorite, adding that it was the one film that he would most like to see reappraised: "It had a wonderful story, great script and fabulous acting.
 So the fact that it was not as well received as some of the others was disappointing.
 Maybe there is something inherently depressing for Americans to think about, to look carefully at Mr. and Mrs. Bridge.
 When it was released we had focus groups after the film.
 And there was a gap of at least a couple of generations between the audiences and the family Connell had written about.
 People couldn't understand why Mrs. Bridges was acting the way she did, because they didn't know what American life was like in the 1930s and '40s."